 - Wall Tent – Typically constructed from durable canvas, a wall tent has four walls and a roof.
 They are among the most spacious options possible.
 They have the most vertical headroom of any other glamping tent.
 Wall tents are sometimes called outfitter tents or safari tents.

 - Tepee – A tepee, or tipi, is a conical-shaped shelter.
-The shape isn’t the most spacious but it helps the space stay cool in the summer and warm in the winter.
+The shape isn`t the most spacious but it helps the space stay cool in the summer and warm in the winter.
 Tepees are easy to set up and take down.
 Plus, many people prefer the unique aesthetic look.

-- Yurt – A yurt is one of the most comfortable luxury camping shelters, although they’re among the least portable.
+- Yurt – A yurt is one of the most comfortable luxury camping shelters, although they`re among the least portable.
 Their circular shape sets them apart from other glamping tents.
-They are one of the best options for cold weather camping.
+They are one of the best options for cold-weather camping.

 Other options include cabin tents, like the Coleman Instant Cabin, which are similar to a traditional camping tent, except with more room.
-You might also be interested in a rooftop tent which keeps you up off the ground and away from the elements.
+You might also be interested in a rooftop tent that keeps you up off the ground and away from the elements.

 How many people do you expect to house in your new luxury tent?